HLA 300, A CLOSE SURVEY OF THE HF AMPLIFIER

 K6AER also reviewed in detail a HLA 300 and his power output test is showed in the middle table.
 Please note that this power supply voltage is higher.
 A higher voltage as well as the diameter of the supply cable can make quite a difference in voltage and/or amperage.

-Meanwhile PH4U was able and willing to lend me his HLA 300, to tinker around with.
+Meanwhile PH4U was able and willing to lend me his HLA 300, to play around with.
 At that moment his SPS 9600 power supply had some troubles.
 For the time being I had to use a car-battery of 12 V/70 Ah, which produced, fully charched and under load of the amplifier, exactly 12 V. The HLA 300 was driven at 10 W, first with its internal attenuator on, later without the attenuator.
-Then the battery voltage was taken-up to 13 V under load.
-On average the output power did increase with about 50 W (see fig.) At a later point in time the SPS 9600 functioned adequate and was set for 13.8 V., and the test was done again, this time with 5 W and 10 W drive.
+Then the battery voltage was increased to 13 V under load.
+On average the output power did increase with about 50 W (see fig.) Later the problem with the SPS 9600 was fixed was set for 13.8 V. The test was repeated, this time with 5 W and 10 W drive.
 The bottom lines of the measurements show the results.

 The average performance increased with the deleted 100 pF capacitor.